ibm-cloud-docs/CDN/api.md

 Create a single file purge.

 * **Parameters**:
-  * `uniqueId` - uniqueId of the mapping to which the Purge is created.
+  * `uniqueId` - The unique ID of the mapping to which the Purge is created.
   * `path` - Path of the Purge to be created.

 * **Return** - a collection of type `SoftLayer_Container_Network_CdnMarketplace_Configuration_Cache_Purge`